-Submission of manuscripts to the Technical Reader is done by sending a copy to technical.reader@wheaton.edu.
+Submission of manuscripts to the Technical Reader is done by submitting a copy via this form.
 The paper must be presented in Microsoft Word 2007 or later editions.
 The Technical Reader reviews the manuscript and notes corrections using the "track changes" and "comments" functions of Microsoft Word.
 A PDF copy of the manuscript with corrections and comments will be returned to the author via the Graduate Student Services Office.
 Using the PDF copy, the student will incorporate changes and comments into their word version of the manuscript.
 This process is repeated until the manuscript is approved by the Technical Reader.